edhzsz/MLUND/projects/smartcab/Report.md

 for the agent to figure out if it can turn left or right, although it may be important to avoid accidents with other agents if they are not following correctly traffic rules.
 * __Left__: whether there is traffic from the left of the agent, and which direction it is going (4 states).
 Traffic from the left going straight means the agent cannot turn right on a red light, so this needs to be in the state.
+It may, however, be reduced to the single case of left going straight (2 states).
 * __Next waypoint__: the direction the agent should go to reach the destination (3 states).
 Without this information, the agent does not have a way to know where the target is and what is the next step in the computed route plan so it will have to wander randomnly, For this reason I consider this information important and it needs to be in the state.